Benfill/Tickets_Manager/README.md

 ## Project Context

-Avito has initiated the development of a ticket management system to streamline internal workflows among developers.
+Company has initiated the development of a ticket management system to streamline internal workflows among developers.
 The system aims to enable developers to quickly understand and address the company's development needs, bug fixes, and other related tasks.

 ## Key Features